-But what draws many people here is the Rathaus (city hall), dating back to 1484 and was once used on a national stamp.
+But what draws many people here is the Rathaus (city hall), dating back to 1484 and was once used on a national stamp, making it one of the oldest city halls in Germany.
 This is no ordinary town hall, as its ground floor was once used as the market hall in days long gone, today now provides a bit of shade, while the official business is upstairs.
-In front of the Rathaus is the main market square, with a few quaint cafes and shops, but there is more to discover than just this area.
+In front of the Michelstadt City Hall is the main market square, with a few quaint cafes and shops, but there is more to discover than just this area.

 Don’t be afraid to wander and get lost down streets of half-timbered allies and crooked streets.
 You may even stumble upon a biergarten set in a courtyard of a half-timbered house.
 Beer and a half-timbered house?
 Yes, please!